georgeclaghorn/arroyo/README.md

 exposes the underlying HTTP request and response body streams, enabling efficient and flexible data transfer.

-Currently, this library is an incomplete sketch.
-Only downloading is implemented.
+**Warning:** This library is currently an incomplete sketch and not suitable for production use.

 [s3]: https://aws.amazon.com/s3/